yashikapatil27/Gold-Price-Prediction/README.md

 # Time Series Analysis and Forecasting
 ## Course Instructor: Dr. Biswajit Patra

-Coursework for the course ECO319: Time Series and Analysis @IISER Bhopal Fall'22
+Coursework for the course ECO319: Time Series and Analysis at IISER Bhopal Fall'22

 Assignment-
 Data used: Historical Prices of Sensex (~ 4 years)